Kaspersky Password Manager Review 2023

 4.0 / 10

-Kaspersky is one of the most recognizable names in the field of cybersecurity, enjoying a strong reputation thanks to its eponymous antivirus program.
-However, Kaspersky has more to offer than just protection against malware, having launched a password manager as well, which we look at in greater detail below.
+Kaspersky is one of the most recognizable names in the field of cybersecurity, enjoying a strong reputation thanks to its well-known antivirus program.
+However, Kaspersky has more to offer than just protection against malware, having launched a password manager as well.
+Below, we'll take a closer look at it.

 What Is Kaspersky Password Manager?

-Kaspersky Password Manager was created by Kaspersky, a Russian software company, and is available for Windows, macOS, iOS, and Android.
-The password manager helps users to conveniently organize and protect sensitive data, with its emphasis remaining squarely on security.
+Kaspersky Password Manager* was created by Kaspersky, a Russian software company, and is available for Windows, macOS, iOS, and Android.
+Its password manager helps users conveniently organize and protect sensitive data, and emphasizes security.

 Kaspersky Password Manager Review